marilyne-linkurious/documentation/content/user/content/manipulate/undo.md

 ![](Redo.png)

-You can undo all actions that impact your visualization except when you :
+Some actions cannot currently be undone :

-* Modify the captions
+* Changing the caption settings of the visualization
-* Modify the styles
+* Changing the styles of the visualization
 * Deleting a node (or edge)